 5. Go Beyond Morzine

 Lunch in Switzerland?
 A day in Geneva?
 Waterfall gazing in Sixt-fer-a-Cheval?
 Morzine’s location means it is a great base to visit lots of local areas.
 Chamonix and Annecy are less than an hour and a half drive from Morzine, making them ideal destinations for a day out.
+Click here to see some of our recommended away days from Morzine in the summer.

 If you are planning on a longer holiday and want to see mountains and sea, Morzine is only a four and a half hour drive from Finale Ligure on the Italian Mediterranean (Ideal for a double mountain bike fix!).